workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 You need a lot of things:
 * Apple Developer Account, with your Apple ID connected to it.
-* Your app is registered in (App Store Connect)[https://appstoreconnect.apple.com/apps]
+* Your app is registered in (App Store Connect)[https://appstoreconnect.apple.com/apps].
 * Transporter app installed from App Store.
-* latest Xcode with your Apple ID authorized into it.
+* Latest Xcode installed with your Apple ID authorized into it.
-* Two certificates: `Developer ID Installer` for signing `.pkg` file and `Apple Distribution` for signing all files in `.app`.
+* Two certificates: `3rd Party Mac Developer Installer` for signing `.pkg` file and `Apple Distribution` for signing all files in `.app`.
 * App Store Provision Profile - get it for your app [here](https://developer.apple.com/account/resources/profiles/list).
 * Two entitlements: One for signing `.app` and other for signing all files inside `.app`.
-* `.app` structure ready with valid `Info.plist`
+* `.app` structure ready with valid `Info.plist`.
-* Your app is ready to be launched inside a (sandbox)[https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html]
+* Your app is ready to be launched inside a (sandbox)[https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html].

 ### Getting certificates <a id="notarizing-your-software"></a>